-But they are always faced with two major problems: site abandonment and especially high return rates.
+But they are always faced with two major challenges: reducing site abandonment and high return rates.

 Customers can leave an ecommerce website for many reasons.
 But we shouldn’t disregard how shocking the numbers are: typical ecommerce abandonment rates range from 50% to 80%.
 The retail industry, in particular, suffers from an average abandonment rate of 72.8%.
 Clothing category its hit by a 65.9% rate.

 Consumers leaving shopping sites without making a purchase is a huge burden for brands and retailers.
 In fact, it costs them between 2 and 4 trillion per year.